-Federal Regulation Compliant, Non- Compliant, Silent, and Partially Compliant Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) not receiving Medicaid HCBS. shall be held in compliance with s.
-402.17(2), F.S.
-402.17(2), F.S.
-The Department of Children and Families and the Agency for Persons with Disabilities shall act as trustee of clients' money and property entrusted to it in accordance with the usual fiduciary standards applicable generally to trustees, and shall act to protect both the short-term and long-term interests of the clients for whose benefit it is holding such money and property.
+Federal Regulation Compliant, Non- Compliant, Silent, and Partially Compliant Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) Medicaid HCBS.
+Services Coverage and Limitations Handbook require settings to include opportunities for individuals to control personal resources, however, 393.13(4)(a)(3)(b), F.S. includes an exception that limits individuals' access to personal resources for the purpose of behavioral training. applicable generally to trustees, and shall act to protect both the short-term and long-term interests of the clients for whose benefit it is holding such money and property.
 409.221(2), F. S. The Legislature finds that alternatives to institutional care, such as in-home and community-based care, should be encouraged.
 The Legislature finds that giving recipients of in-home and community-based services the opportunity to select the services they need and the providers they want, including family and friends, enhances their sense of dignity and autonomy.
-The Legislature also finds that providing consumers choice and control, as tested in current research and demonstration projects, has been beneficial and should be developed further and implemented statewide.
-65C-13.029(1)(j), F.A.C Licensed out-of-home caregiver shall provide children opportunities in the home and through life skills classes and other organized activities to learn and practice skills
+The Legislature also finds that providing consumers' choice and control, as tested in current research and demonstration projects, has been beneficial and should be developed further and implemented statewide.
+65C-13.029(1)(j), F.A.C Licensed out- of-home caregiver shall provide children opportunities in the home and through life skills classes and other organized activities to learn and practice skills needed for independent living, such as food preparation, money management, consumer awareness, personal hygiene and appearance, housekeeping and care of personal belongings, accessing items as reinforcers is essential for training the client as part of an appropriately approved behavioral program.
+The chief administrator of the facility may take temporary custody of such effects when it is essential to do so for medical or safety reasons.
+Custody of such personal effects shall be promptly recorded in the client's record, and a receipt for such effects shall be immediately given to the client, if competent, or the client's parent or legal guardian.